pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Comentários:

-Item.
 23. A palavra que preenche corretamente a lacuna (I), no texto, é:

 (A) so.